 These requirements are only applicable to complex helicopters and to helicopters used for commercial operations.

-However, the General Data Protection Regulation8 addresses the protection of personal data, and it is advised to consider this EU Regulation for any aircraft equipped with a flight recorder.
+However, the General Data Protection Regulation8 addresses the protection of personal data, and it is advised to consider this EU Regulation for any aircraft equipped with a recording system.
 In this Regulation, the most important principles to abide by are enumerated in article 5(1):

 Personal data shall be: